Logius-standaarden/OAuth-NL-profiel/NL GOV Assurance profile for OAuth 2.0.md

 Response parameters
 <dl>
 <dt>code</dt>
 <dd>Mandatory.
-MUST be a cryptographic random value.</dd>
+MUST be a cryptographic random value, using an unpredictable value with at least 128 bits of entropy.</dd>
 <dt>state</dt>
 <dd>Mandatory.
 MUST be a verbatim copy of the value of the <code>state</code> parameter in the Authorization Request.</dd>
 </dl>

-TODO: strength of crypto

 **/iGov-NL**